kokomero/miscelanea/pursuitCurves/README.md

 # Pursuit Curve Problem

 This snippet of code visualizes the [Pursuit Curves](https://en.wikipedia.org/wiki/Pursuit_curve) between different moving objects, either with an image or an animation.
-Simulation method has been used instead of mathematical formulation, usnig the pyglet library.
+Simulation method has been used instead of mathematical formulation, using the pyglet library for rendering the images.

 ## Getting Started

-Clone this repository on your local disk by executing.
-You will download as well other small projects
+Clone this repository on your local disk by executing the line below.
+Be aware you will download other small projects as well

 git clone https://github.com/kokomero/miscelanea/